 - future loss of earnings if you are unable to return to work

-- the cost of medical treatment and future care relating to your injuries
+- the cost of medical treatment and future care to support your recovery

 - expenses such as travel costs to and from hospital

 How have we have helped injured claimants?